Meet our Governors

 Mike has been a member of the governing body at Thorpe since early 2014 and became Chair in July 2016.
 Since joining the governing body he has attended a variety of training courses designed to equip governors with the skills required and has taken on responsibility for PE and Sports funding.
 Mike is proud of his connection with the school and is determined to keep the momentum going and support the school on its way to outstanding.

-Matthew has four children, two of which currently attend Thorpe Primary school and two who have successfully passed through the school.
+Matthew has four children who have all successfully passed through the school.

 Beyond his role of Governor, Matthew has a keen interest in sport, films, and playing dad's taxi, as well as supporting the local authority with raising governance across other schools.